Code-Institute-Submissions/milestone-1/README.md

 * **Features 14 - _Booking Form_**

-   - The booking form section allows users to enter their First and second name, email and phone number which are required fields the user can also select a country and DJ from a dropdown list and enter a message but these fields are optional.
-By clicking the send now button the booking form information will be sent. (_There is no backend server set up for this project, and this is just used for educational  purposes._)
+   - The booking form section allows users to enter their First and Second name, plus Email and Phone number, and are all required fields.
+The user can also select a Country and DJ from a dropdown list and enter a message but these fields are optional.
+By clicking the send now button the booking form information will be sent. (_There is no backend server set up for this project, and is just used for educational and coursework purposes._)

 * **Features 15 - _Get in Touch_**

    - The get in touch section provides contact information to the user such as Address, Phone number and Email address.
 When the user mousses over the contact information there is a bobbing up effect.